vvandewa/vvandewa.github.io/_pages/about.md

 Current position
 ======

 I am Assistant Professor in applied mathematics (speciality statistics) in the STID department of the IUT C of the University of Lille since 2010.
-Since my recruitment I am a member of the ULR 2694 METRICS "Health Technology Assessment and Medical Practice" and of the MODAL \og MOdel for Data Analysis and Learning \fg team of Inria Lille Nord Europe.
+Since my recruitment I am a member of the [ULR 2694 METRICS](http://ea2694.univ-lille2.fr/accueil.html) "Health Technology Assessment and Medical Practice" and of the [MODAL](https://team.inria.fr/modal/) "MOdel for Data Analysis and Learning" team of Inria Lille Nord Europe.
 I obtained my HDR on January 7, 2021.